Skip to content

 Group Policy Editor Preview

-Multiple ways to open Group Policy Editor with Elevated Privileges on Windows 11
+Multiple ways to open the Group Policy Editor with Elevated Privileges on Windows 11

-Before getting into the ways, I would like to inform that this service is available only on Windows 11 Pro, Enterprise, and Education Systems.
-By default, Group Policy Editor is not enabled on Windows 11 Home Edition.
-If you are Windows 11 User, we have a detailed article explaining How to Enable Group Policy Editor on Windows 11 Home Edition and if you cannot find gpedit.msc on your windows and then read the following tutorial to fix this issue, Fix: Windows Cannot Find GPEDIT.MSC in Windows 11.
+Before getting into the ways, I would like to inform you that this service is available only on Windows 11 Pro, Enterprise, and Education Systems.
+By default, the Group Policy Editor is not enabled on Windows 11 Home Edition.
+If you are a Windows 11 User, we have a detailed article explaining how to enable Group Policy Editor on Windows 11 Home Edition, and if you cannot find gpedit.msc on your Windows and then read the following tutorial to fix this issue.
+Fix: Windows cannot find GPEDIT.MSC in Windows 11.

-1. Open Group Policy Editor as Administrator on Windows 11 using the Start menu.
+1. Open the Group Policy Editor as Administrator on Windows 11 using the Start menu.

-2. Access Group Policy Editor with Administrative Privileges using the Run Command.
+2. Access the Group Policy Editor with Administrative Privileges using the Run Command.

 3. Use Task Manager and Create New Task to open gpedit.msc with Elevated Privileges.

-4. Always Run Group Policy Editor as Administrator by creating a Dedicated Shortcut.
+4. Always run the Group Policy Editor as Administrator by creating a Dedicated Shortcut.

 IMPORTANT: Running applications as an administrator grants elevated privileges that can significantly affect your system.
 Please use caution when doing so, as it can lead to Unintended System Modifications, Security Vulnerabilities, Accidental Data Loss, Unauthorized Access, Irreversible Changes, etc.